 Multiple Locations Now

 The first location of Pepper Twins and the one we visited is the first one listed below.
-Since that time, other sites have opened, and plans are for even more opening soon.
+Since that time, other sites have opened, and there are plans for even more openings soon.

 - 315 Fairview St, Houston, TX 77006